-GCU’s become a household name in online learning.
-With online programs at the bachelor’s, master’s and doctoral level, GCU’s mission is to provide a quality education while giving students the flexibility they need to get ahead in today’s complex world.
-GCU’s online students have access to the same perks and resources as on-campus students including expert faculty members, generous scholarship opportunities, a state-of-the-art learning management system, online library and more.
+With online programs at the bachelor’s, master’s and doctoral level, GCU’s mission is to provide a quality education while giving students the flexibility you need to get ahead in today’s complex world.
+As an online student at GCU, you have access to knowledgeable faculty members, scholarship opportunities, a learning management system, online library and more.

-In GCU’s Bachelor of Social Work degree, students will explore how individuals respond to differing variables plays a major role in a social worker’s approach to practice.
-Classes equip students through developing skills in cultural competency and advocacy while allowing them to gain a deeper self-awareness.
+In GCU’s Bachelor of Social Work degree, you will explore how the response of individuals to differing variables plays a major role in a social worker’s approach to practice.
+Classes can equip you through developing skills in cultural competency and advocacy while allowing you the opportunity to gain a deeper self-awareness.

-These overall skillsets prepare students to examine human behavior in the social environment by critically analyzing biopsychosocial development from conception through late adulthood using an integrative, multidimensional perspective.
+These overall skill sets can prepare you to examine human behavior in the social environment by critically analyzing biopsychosocial development from conception through late adulthood using an integrative, multidimensional perspective.
 Classes offer opportunities to learn, practice and reflect on skills throughout the entire intake, assessment, treatment, evaluation and termination process.
-The coursework is designed to help graduates make a significant impact on families and individuals.
+The coursework is designed to help graduates make an impact on families and individuals.

-To complete this online social work degree program, students must take a minimum of 120 credits and pass courses including:
+To complete this online social work degree program, you must take a minimum of 120 credits and pass courses including:

 - Human Biology and Social Work Practice